The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Detailed proofs

-Consider any trajectory of the dynamics \eqref{eq:ssalg} with $w^t=0$, and form the augmented vectors and state as described in \cref{sec:perf_cvx}.
-Multiply the LMIs \eqref{eq:lmi_cvx_1} and \eqref{eq:lmi_cvx_3} on the right and left by $(\x_r^t,\tilde u^t)\in\R^{n+\ell+1}$ and its transpose, respectively, and take the trace.
-Also, take the inner product of \eqref{eq:lmi_cvx_2} and \eqref{eq:lmi_cvx_4} with $\f^t$, which is valid because $\f^t$ is elementwise nonnegative.
+Consider a trajectory of the dynamics $(\xi^t,u^t,y^t,w^t)$ \eqref{eq:ssalg} with $w^t=0$.
+Form the augmented vectors and state as described in \cref{sec:perf_cvx}.
+Multiply the LMIs \eqref{eq:lmi_cvx_1} and \eqref{eq:lmi_cvx_3} on the right and left by $\col(\bxi^t,u^t)\in\R^{(n+2\ell)\times d}$ and its transpose, respectively, and take the trace.
+Also, take the inner product of \eqref{eq:lmi_cvx_2} and \eqref{eq:lmi_cvx_4} with $\f^t$, which preserves the inequality because $\f^t$ is elementwise nonnegative.
 The resulting inequalities are: